 You must cancel your registration and surrender your license plates if:

-Bring the plate(s) and decal to any DMV office and surrender them to a technician inside the office.
+Bring the plate(s) and decal to any full service DMV office and surrender them to a technician inside the office.
 Do not place them in a drop box.
 You may cancel the registration and keep personalized or specialty plates as a souvenir.
 Bring the rear plate to the DMV and scrape off the decal in person.

 Or, you may mail the plates, decal, and a signed letter requesting cancellation.
 You may wish to send the plates via certified mail with return signature required.
 Be sure to include your correct return address and daytime telephone number in case we need to contact you.